wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk.rst

 Windows WPK package:
 ^^^^^^^^^^^^^^^^^^^^

-Generating a WPK Wazuh package in Windows is a little more difficult than in Linux, since the Wazuh project must be compiled in an operating system based on linux.
+Generating a WPK Wazuh package in Windows is a different process than in Linux, since the Wazuh instances must be compiled in an operating system based on linux.

 Therefore, for this guide we are going to use "OpenSSL" and a folder that contains a compiled version of Wazuh.